 ULaw Director of Employability John Watkins believes students overestimate some of their soft-skills

-The University of Law's new Director of Employability John Watkins has already been able to hone in on some of the behavioural traits that could hold law students back.
+The University of Law's Director of Employability John Watkins has already been able to hone in on some of the behavioural traits that could hold law students back.

 The first is an assumption by the academic high-achievers who tend to be drawn to law that teamwork is a straightforward task that they don't have to learn.

 "Students tend to make assumptions about their capacity for teamwork," Watkins explains.
 "What they often don't realise is that the transition into the work place is a big one.
 Where they are joining a large organisation they will be entering an environment on a scale beyond anything they have ever experienced before.
 There will be a broad range of ages, and people with very differing attitudes and capabilities."

 Working well with these other individuals isn't something that you learn overnight, adds Watkins, particularly when students have spent most of their lives hanging out with people who are pretty similar to themselves.

 Another challenge faced by students when entering the workplace -- and this is particularly prevalent in the law according to Watkins, is the type of feedback that they expect.
 In an educational environment, feedback is all about the quality of work that is submitted.
 But as an employee feedback tends to revolve around behaviour, because quality of work is largely taken for granted.

 "Again, this is where behaviours are highlighted," says Watkins.
 "How do you relate to other people?
 Do you have a pleasant manner?
 What is your mood like under pressure?
 These factors often shape people's careers far more than they are willing to accept.
 As a result preparing students to accept this sort of feedback, and respond to it, is really important."